What the breast screening review means

 - Exposure to small amounts of radiation during screening

-- Unnecessary anxiety in women who are called back for more tests, but found not to have breast cancer
+- Unnecessary anxiety, including in women who are called back for more tests, but found not to have breast cancer

 Any risk from radiation from mammograms is likely to be very small.
 For every 10,000 women who have regular 3 yearly screening between 47 and 73 years old, experts estimate that there will be between 3 and 6 extra breast cancers caused by radiation.

 In the screening programme, there are far more women called back for tests who turn out to be fine than who actually have breast cancer.
 Only about 1 in 25 women are called back and about 1 in 5 of those will have breast cancer.
 So, 4 out of 5 women called back don’t have breast cancer.
-Of course, when they are called back, these women will be very anxious that they do have cancer.
+Of course, when they are called back, these women will be very anxious that they might have cancer.

 The panel looked at all the existing research on breast screening that was relevant to the UK Breast Screening Programme.
 This included randomised controlled trials and observational studies.

 A randomised trial puts people into groups at random and, for example, half are screened and half not.
 The researchers then follow the groups to see what happens to them.

 An observational study collects data on what happens to people who either take part in screening or don’t.
 These people may have made the choice themselves.
 Or some women may have access to screening and others don't if they live in countries that have different policies about screening.

 All the randomised trials were set up at least 20 to 30 years ago.
 The observational studies were more recent.